 The holidays are also a time when many of us enjoy (more than) our fair share of alcoholic beverages.
 Between holiday parties, happy hours, spiked eggnog, all those festive cocktails, and countless bottles of Christmas wine, you may feel like your liver needs a bit of a break.
 Dry January was designed for precisely this purpose — to encourage people to abstain from alcohol for the entire month, to restore their physical health and their healthy relationship with alcohol.

-If you’ve never participated in Dry January before, it can sound downright daunting or entirely unnecessary, but you may be surprised at just how beneficial it can be and that it’s totally doable with a little discipline, flexibility, and planning.
-So, if you’re looking for a different way to boost your health and start the year off by taking care of your body, keep reading for our guide to Dry January to help you take a month off the booze and into better health.
+If you’ve never participated in Dry January before, you may think it downright daunting or completely unnecessary.
+But you may be surprised at just how beneficial and easy it can be with a little discipline, flexibility, and planning.
+So, if you’re looking for a fresh way to boost your health in 2023, keep reading for our suggestions on surviving Dry January.

-Started in 2013 by a British organization called Alcohol Change UK, Dry January, which now boasts millions of followers worldwide every year, aims to help adults improve their health and reset their relationship with drinking by challenging them to abstain from alcohol throughout the entire month of January.
-What once began as a simple initiative now has blossomed into a movement with a robust app and a host of supportive resources online, helping participants stick with their goals and stay sober for the 31-day challenge.
+Started in 2013 by a British organization called Alcohol Change UK, Dry January, aims to help adults improve their health and reset their relationship with drinking by challenging them to abstain from alcohol throughout the month of January.
+What began as a simple initiative now has blossomed into a movement with a robust app and a host of supportive resources online, helping participants stick with their goals and stay sober for the 31-day challenge.
 There are also many non-alcoholic beverage companies with zero-proof options, giving Dry January participants alternatives for social, ritualistic, and flavor substitutes for their favorite alcoholic beverages.

 Abstaining from alcohol during Dry January can result in several key benefits, including the following: